mathspp/mathspp/pages/02.blog/02.problems/p053-weighing-the-odd-one-out/item.md

 although you have no weights at your disposal.
 Also, the scale is so rusty it will stop working soon and you can only use it three times.

+This problem was proposed by Attila, a fellow solver from previous problems.

 # Solvers